melobio/Concerto-reproducibility/README.md

 # Concerto demo
+This repository contains code and tutorials for the following tasks: Transfering task, Multimodal unsupervised pretraining task, Batch correction task and Covid19 task.
+## Getting started
+In the first step, you will need to download datasets and pretrained models to run each notebook and reproduce the result.
+The download link for datasets is shown in the following task.
 ## Transfering task
 - transfer/README.txt
 - NOTE: Run the program in README.txt under the path of ./transfer/